jjcapellan/SIXDB/README.md

 ## <a name="Using-functions"></a>**Using functions as values**
 ***
-SIDB allows send a function in a query to modify records value.
+SIXDB allows send a function in a query to modify records value.
 To do this, we will consider the function as if it were the new value in the update.records() method.
 This function will receive the current record value as a parameter and return the new value.